-When your employment ends, your final pay should include all outstanding entitlements, such as wages and unused annual leave and long service leave.
+When your employment ends, your final pay should include all outstanding entitlements.
+This includes wages, unused annual leave and long service leave.

 You may be entitled to notice of termination, or pay instead of notice.
 If you're dismissed for serious misconduct, you're not entitled to notice.
 If you resign you may have to give your employer notice.
-To check if notice is required and what should be in your final pay visit:
+You can check if notice is required and what should be in your final pay.

-fairwork.gov.au/ending-employment
+Visit fairwork.gov.au/ending-employment

 If you think your dismissal was unfair or unlawful, you have 21 calendar days to lodge a claim with the Fair Work Commission.
 Rules and exceptions apply.
-Find out more at: fwc.gov.au fairwork.gov.au/register
+Find out more about unfair dismissal at fwc.gov.au

-O Did you know:
+Did you know?

-You can create a free My account to save your workplace information in one place:
+You can create a free My account to save your workplace information in one place.
+Visit fairwork.gov.au/register

-You can find free online courses to help you start a new job or have difficult conversations at work:
+You can find free online courses to help you start a new job or have difficult conversations at work.

-fairwork.gov.au/learning
+Go to fairwork.gov.au/learning

-You can access a wide range of free tools and resources, such as templates, best practice guides and fact sheets:
+You can access a wide range of free tools and resources.
+This includes templates, best practice guides and fact sheets.
+Find them at fairwork.gov.au/tools-and-resources

-fairwork.gov.au/tools-and-resources